not-elm/bevy_flurx/docs/src/actions/once/event.md

 use bevy_flurx::prelude::*;

 Reactor::schedule(|task| async move {
-    task.will(Update, once::event::app_exit_success()).await;
+    task.will(Update, once::message::app_exit_success()).await;
 });
 ```

 ## When to Use

+> **Note**: This module is deprecated.
+Use `once::message` instead.

-Use `once::event` actions when you need to:
+Use `once::message` actions when you need to:
-- Send a specific event exactly once
+- Send a specific message exactly once
-- Send a default-constructed event exactly once
+- Send a default-constructed message exactly once
 - Exit the application with a success status

-For more complex event handling or when you need to access other system parameters, consider using the more general `once::run` action.
+For more complex message handling or when you need to access other system parameters, consider using the more general `once::run` action.